SnoDev/ZyPixel/README.md

 ZyTools [Github](https://github.com/SnoDev/ZyPixel)

-## Welcome to ZyPixel
+## Welcome to ZyTools

 ZyTools is a Android / IOS Modding tool made by Zy#9817

 ## Get help

-having issues with ZyPixel? get help on the [Discord](https://discord.gg/BJjRujr5VH)
+having issues with ZyTools? get help on the [Discord](https://discord.gg/BJjRujr5VH)

 ## Where do i download ZyTools?